Information on the Great Barrier Reef

 Ocean Blue is doing all we can to lower runoff pollution that is affecting our ocean and planting thousands of trees to help lower water temperature flowing into our river and our ocean.
 Using less water also helps lower chemicals for chlorine is used to treat most of our water nowadays and is not healthy for our rivers.
 The value of coral reefs has been estimated at 30 billion U.S. dollars.

-The Center for Biological Diversity filed a petition seeking to safeguard eighty three coral the reef species underneath the U.S. species Act that board all U.S. coastal waters.
+The Center for Biological Diversity filed a petition seeking to safeguard eighty-three coral reef species underneath the U.S. species Act that boards all U.S. coastal waters.
 Cool link of Coral facts:

 Reef Safe Sunscreen